Graduate Training in Neuroscience

 Research of Neuroscience Program Labs Featured in the Wall Street Journal

 The labs of David Raible and Ed Rubel are using zebrafish as a model system to identify drugs and genes that may influence damage and regeneration of sensory hair cells of the human inner ear.
 N&B graduate student Julie Harris has contributed importantly to this work.

-The Neuroscience Autumn Quarter Rotation Talks will be held on Friday, December 12, 2014 (from 2:30pm to 4:15pm) at G-328 HSB.
-The Rotation Talks will be presented by 1st year Neuroscience students who completed lab rotations (NEURO526) during Autumn Quarter.
+The Neuroscience Autumn Quarter Rotation Talks & will be held on Friday, December 12, 2015 (from 2:30pm to 4:15pm) in G-328 Health Sciences Building.
+The Rotation Talks are presented by 1st year Neuro students who have completed lab rotations (NEURO526) during Autumn Quarter.